-Summer Session 2024
+Summer Session 2025

-Notice: As of June 27, 2024, almost 2,500 students are waiting to enroll in specific courses.
+As of May 2025, almost 2,500 students are waiting to enroll in specific courses.

 Why is this a problem?
 Waitlists are created when student enrollment exceeds the limit set per course in ISIS:

-- 1. In-person instruction with a classroom reserved and the capacity is determined by the seating capacity - 2.
-Remote instruction capacity of enrollment is set by academic departments

-Academic departments and the Registrar manage the details related to enrollment management.
+- 1) In-person instruction with a classroom reserved and the capacity is determined by the seating capacity. - 2) Remote instruction capacity of enrollment is set by Academic departments, and the Registrar manages the details related to enrollment management.

 Academic departments determine the enrollment limit per course.
 If a course exceeds the size of a classroom or the enrollment limit, a waitlist is set up to gather students waiting for an opportunity to enroll in the course.

+COMMUNICATION CAMPAIGN:

-COMMUNICATION CAMPAIGN - Academic departments are encouraged to communicate to students and increase transparency.
+Academic departments are encouraged to communicate with students and increase transparency.
 Examples:

-- More sections are added as resources increase. - No more sections coming - Encourage students to enroll in other courses
+- a.
+More sections are added as resources increase. - b. we do not anticipate adding sections/seats - c.
+Encourage students to enroll in other courses.